doubtfire-lms/doubtfire.io/source/articles/guides/2018-07-21-changing-your-target-grade.html.md

 ---

-In OnTrack, your target grade indicates to both you and the teaching staff how you are looking to approach your unit of study.
+In Doubtfire, your target grade indicates to both you and the teaching staff how you are looking to approach your unit of study.

 There are four target grades: